clyoubi/gtm-casino-card/README.md

 2. Packages the plugin into a `.zip` file with proper folder structure.
 3. Creates a GitHub release with the `.zip` as an asset.
 4. Sends the release file to a specified Telegram channel.
 (You can adjust with notification system you want Slack, Teams, Mail...)
+5. Automatically populate Updates to the plugin extension so it can be directly update from the admin dashboard on Wordpress
 ---

 ### 🔐 Required GitHub Secrets